vastgroup/vast-tools/README.md

 ### Alignment

 In this step, to increase the fraction of mapping junction reads within each RNA-Seq sample, each read is first split into 50-nucleotide (nt) read groups, using by default a sliding window of 25 nt (``--trimStep`` option).
 For example, a 100-nt read would produce 3 overlapping reads (from positons 1-50, 26-75, and 51-100).
 In addition, both read mates from the paired-end sequencing are pooled, if available.
 For quantification, only one random count per read group (i.e. all sub-reads coming from the same original read) is considered to avoid multiple counting of the same original sequenced molecule.
 VAST-TOOLS ``align`` can also be used with pre-trimmed reads (``--pretimmed`` option), but *only* if reads have been trimmed by VAST-TOOLS.
 (Read headings need a special format so that they are properly recognized by VAST-TOOLS subscripts, and these are generated during the trimming process).
+Also, it is highly recommended that special characters ('-', '.', etc.) are not part of the fastq file names as this may cause unforeseen problems; use '_' instead.
+(The use of '-' is reserved for providing the read length or specify the reads have been genome substracted; see below).

 Next, these 50-nt split reads are aligned against a reference genome to obtain unmapped reads, and these are then aligned to predefined splice junction libraries.
 Unmapped reads are saved